devWaves/SwitchBot-MQTT-BLE-ESP32/README.md

 **ESP32 will Suscribe to MQTT topic to rescan for all device information...**
 - switchbotMQTT/requestInfo

-  send a JSON payload of how many seconds you want to rescan for example payloads =
+  send a JSON payload of which device you want status from example payloads =
    - {"id":"switchbotone"}